 - Australia's states have various regulations pertaining participation of storage in the energy market.
-Western Australia currently does not allow it, albeit it is considering changes, while Eastern states allow participation of storage - · Storage can participate in wholesale as well as Ancillary Service markets - Storage can be used by grid operators in whole Australia to improve power quality in remote locations - Australia has two power markets, WEM and NEM.
+While Eastern states were allowing storage participation in the market for a while already Western Australia only recently changed its regulation. - Storage can participate in wholesale as well as Ancillary Service markets - Storage can be used by grid operators in whole Australia to improve power quality in remote locations - Australia has two power markets, WEM and NEM.
 NEM is bigger energy only market, while WEM is smaller energy + capacity market - •WEM is looking to co-optimise AS with energy, while this is already done in NEM

-- · Australia has a significant market opportunity in the wholesale and retail price arbitrage - The wholesale price spread in some location reaches 90 AUD/MWh while some of the customers opt in for ToU tariff with significant price differential forming an interesting opportunity for bill management and price arbitrage - Likewise, regulatory change with ancillary services is expected to lead to more refined definitions of Ancillary Service and likely unprecedented market niche for storage - Flawed design of FiT for residential customers resulted in significant amount of end-user with solar overcapacity not being compensated for their grid exports, thus creating ESS opportunity
+- Australia has a significant market opportunity in the wholesale and retail price arbitrage with the wholesale price spread in some locations reaching 90 AUD/MWh while some of the customers opt in for ToU tariff with significant price differential forming an interesting opportunity for bill management and price arbitrage - Likewise, regulatory change with ancillary services is leading to more refined definitions of Ancillary Service and likely unprecedented market niche for storage - Flawed design of FiT for residential customers resulted in significant amount of end-user with solar overcapacity not being compensated for their grid exports, thus creating ESS opportunity - Some States such as Victoria are giving subsidies to households to install batteries also driving growth

-- Australia enjoys high penetration of renewable energy driven largely by positive outlook of local community but also by impact investors - This high penetration of RE combined with thinly laid out electric grid poses significant challenges for managing variability in the grid and thus creating demand for ESS technologies, either stabilising the output from RE or providing AS - Multiple remote habitats are potentially cheaper to supply as microgrids than by long radial grid expansion thus creating opportunity for ESS • Across multiple offgrid areas in the Australia's outback the mining industry is a noteworthy potential user of the ESS
+- Australia enjoys high penetration of renewable energy driven largely by positive outlook of local community but also by impact investors - This high penetration of RE combined with thinly laid out electric grid poses significant challenges for managing variability in the grid and thus creating demand for ESS technologies, either stabilising the output from RE or providing AS - Multiple remote habitats are potentially cheaper to supply as microgrids than by long radial grid expansion thus creating opportunity for ESS - Across multiple offgrid areas in the Australia's outback the mining industry is a noteworthy potential user of the ESS

-- Australia has by far the largest number of storage assets installed and under construction with diverse portfolio of competitors including the conglomerates like Samsung, Siemens, Tesla, AES, etc. - A quick scan of recent additions reveals about 450 MW of existing and planned capacity with ~1000 MWh of storage playing multiple roles from energy arbitrage, AS provision (frequency and contingency) to grid strain relief and technology testing - South Australia and Victoria are the major states for capacity additions. - •ARENA provided funding for majority of the installations
+- Australia has by far the largest number of storage assets installed and under construction with diverse portfolio of competitors including the conglomerates like Samsung, Siemens, Tesla, AES, etc. - A quick scan of recent additions reveals about 450 MW of existing and planned capacity with ~1000 MWh of storage playing multiple roles from energy arbitrage, AS provision (frequency and contingency) to grid strain relief and technology testing - South Australia and Victoria are the major states for capacity additions. - ARENA provided funding for majority of the early installations with the newer installation tapping into traditional funding sources